zxul767/lox/clox/src/features_design.md

 2. It makes the code slower by requiring additional pushes and pops on the stack;
 3. It is easy to forget to add all required values onto the stack when the code is non-trivial.

-The last two drawbacks alone are sufficient, to look for alternatives.
+The last two drawbacks alone are sufficient to justify looking for alternatives.
 This is where the idea of the "object nursery" enters the picture.

 ### The "object nursery" as a better alternative
 Since all we ever want is for recently created objects to not be reclaimed by the garbage collector before they've had a chance to be put in "safe" locations (i.e., in "roots" seen by the GC), why not just temporarily track recently created objects in the global `vm->objects` list and make them visible as roots during GC runs (e.g., using an "intrusive" sublist)?